albertvucinovic/chat.sh/README.md

 - /spawn [file.md?] [text] — open a child agent using the given context
 - /spawn_auto [file.md?] [text] — same, but auto-approve tool calls (EG_YES_TOOL_FLAG=1)
 - /wait <child_id|...|any|all> — wait for specific children; any returns on first completion
-- /tree — list children with statuses and return values (pretty and raw views)
-- /tree list — list existing trees; /tree use <id> — switch current tree for this UI
-- /attach <tree_id> [agent_id] — jump your tmux client to a tree (and optionally a window)
-- /o [list|<tree_id>] — attach/switch to a tree’s tmux session from the shell

 Housekeeping
 - /toggleYesToolFlag — toggle per‑agent auto‑approval for tool calls